 Want more money in your pocket?
 You could walk dogs, pick up shifts at Starbucks or even rent a clown suit and work kids' birthday parties.
 Or, you could just kick back on your couch and flip open your laptop.

-To start making money online from home, check out these five digital side hustles.
-They may be a little out there, but they require no special skills, are totally legal (we swear!) and will give your bottom line a solid boost.
+Check out these five digital side hustles.
+They require no special skills, are totally legal (we swear!) and will give your budget a solid boost.

 Be a Virtual Bridesmaid

-From caterers to bands to florists, saying “I do” is big business.
-And now there’s a new niche in the $58 billion wedding industry that could score you a little dough.
 Bridesmaid for Hire provides professional services for brides.
-While some of the tasks involve helping out on the big day (or even standing with the wedding party as an actual bridesmaid), many responsibilities are handled remotely via emails and social media.
+While some of the tasks involve helping out on the big day (or even standing with the wedding party), many responsibilities are handled remotely via emails and social media.

-Responsibilities include things like organizing the bridal shower and bachelorette party, managing RSVPs and serving as an on-call therapist and peacekeeper when wedding drama gets heated.
+Responsibilities include things like organizing the bridal shower and bachelorette party, managing RSVPs and serving as an on-call therapist and peacekeeper.
 “I look for people who are problem solvers, can handle chaos with a smile on their face and have experience working with strangers,” says founder Jen Glantz.

 Sound up your aisle?
-Fill out an application through the site, which pairs brides and bridesmaids based on personality and location.
+Brides and bridesmaids are paired based on personality and location.
 You could make between $200 and $2,000 per month, says Glantz, working anywhere from a few hours a month to a couple of hours a week, and you'll generally handle everything on nights and weekends.
-Most projects—er, weddings—require between 3 to 11 months of your time.
+Most weddings require between 3 to 11 months of your time.

 Sell Your Skills

 There are plenty of freelancing websites where people put their talents up for sale.
-But Fiverr is the go-to spot, thanks to its millions of users and brilliantly simple premise.
+But Fiverr is the go-to spot.
 “Rather than acting as a labor market, Fiverr works like an e-commerce platform, where services are offered as products,” says Aimy Ngo, Fiverr’s business development and marketing strategist.
 “This makes it easy to control what you will provide and how much to charge.”

-With more than 100 categories to choose from, there’s a market for nearly every skill, from graphic design and web development to songwriting and astrology reading.
-When posting a “gig” (Fiverr lingo for your service), include details about the scope of your offering, your availability and pricing.
+There’s a market for nearly every skill, from graphic design and web development to songwriting and astrology reading.
+When posting a “gig," include details about the scope of your offering, your availability and pricing.

-While many gigs start at just $5 a pop (Fiverr captures 20% of the fee), “sellers can create a tiered pricing model for a single service, offering good, better and best options,” Ngo says.
-“After a gig is delivered, the buyer leaves a review, giving you credibility and a reputation.”
+While many gigs start at just $5 a pop (Fiverr takes 20% of the fee), “sellers can create a tiered pricing model for a single service, offering good, better and best options,” Ngo says.

 Your paycheck will vary widely depending on your experience and free time.
 “Fiverr’s marketplace caters to the freelance moonlighter with 10 hours to spare a week, along with the professional who’s relying on this as a primary source of income,” Ngo says, noting that some top sellers make over $100,000 annually.